 Day 2: Touring Machu Picchu

 Machu Picchu is a UNESCO World Heritage site and one of the Seven Wonders of the World.
 Originally discovered in 1911 by American historian Hiram Bingham, it is thought to have been constructed sometime around 1450-1460, likely as a royal estate for Pachacutec Inca Yapanqui.
 It was used for approximately 80 years before it was abandoned, possibly as a consequence of the Spanish Conquest in other parts of the Incan empire, although the conquistadors never actually made it to Machu Picchu.
-Another theory is that the inhabitants of Machu Picchu died out from smallpox outbreaks introduced by travelers before the Spanish conquistadors arrived.
+Another theory is that the inhabitants of Machu Picchu died out from smallpox outbreaks introduced by travellers before the Spanish conquistadors arrived.

 A group of Japanese geologists in 2000 discovered that the earth beneath the site is shifting at an alarming rate.
 This shift is probably exacerbated in part by heavy visitor traffic.
 Therefore, new restrictions have been put in place to limit the number of people on site at any given time.
-Whereas previously visitors could enter Machu Picchu at any hour and stay as long as they wished, the new policy as of 2019 is that each ticket allows for a timed entry of about 2 hours, and tours must follow a one way route through the complex.
+Whereas previously visitors could enter Machu Picchu at any hour and stay as long as they wished, the new policy as of 2019 is that each ticket allows for a timed entry of about two hours, and tours must follow a one way route through the complex.
 Hopefully this will slow down any further damage to the site.

 Our tour was booked in the early morning, so we had a 6 am start to catch the bus from Aguas Calientes.
 Our guide Cliser took us around all of Machu Picchu, and as usual gave us a ton of information which I doubt I can summarize nearly as eloquently, so here are some photos.